-Written by Ryan on Friday the 14th of December 2018.
+Written by Active Minds on Friday the 14th of December 2018.

 Whilst there is no cure for dementia, there are a number of treatments, including drugs and therapies, that can help slow the progression of the disease as well as help lessen the symptoms.
 One such treatment is Cognitive Stimulation Therapy (CST) which aims to help delay the progression of dementia.